 - Best Burlesque: Boston Phoenix Best of Boston 2005

-Miss Mina hosted the Boston Chapter of Naked Girls Reading from January 2010 to March 2013.
+Miss Mina hosted the Boston Chapter of Naked Girls Reading (now called Bare Book Club) from January 2010 to March 2013.

 “... a real life Gibson Girl cum silent movie star.
 [Miss Mina's] costumes, movement, and entire being convey a timeless elegance of a bygone era.”